Gedney History, Family Crest & Coats of Arms

 One of the first records of the family was found in the Hundredorum Rolls of 1273, where Hervey de Gedeney was listed in Lincolnshire.

-Important Dates for the Gedney family
+Early History of the Gedney family

 This web page shows only a small excerpt of our Gedney research.
 Another 55 words (4 lines of text) covering the years 1640, 1698 and are included under the topic Early Gedney History in all our PDF Extended History products and printed products wherever possible.